Case Interview Practice

 Practice drills

-• Reviewing financial statements of real estate companies.
+• Review financial statements of real estate companies to familiarize yourself with metrics.

 Case-type and industry framework adaptation preview